SeanKilleen/seankilleen.github.io/_posts/2018-12-27-year-in-review.markdown

 ## Work Stuff

 * **Became Excella's .NET Specialty Lead**: It's no secret by now that I'm a big fan of Excella, my employer.
 This year, I got to take on the role of .NET Specialty Lead, helping to bring my team to the next level of our .NET practice.
 It's a big responsibility but one I'm really excited to tackle.
 I think it's going to lead to a lot of growth for me as well.
+* **Promoted to Managing Consultant**: I was promoted two levels, from Senior Consultant to Managing Consultant.
+This is a big deal for me.
+Work goals of mine at any company are generally to have the broadest possible impact, and to create positive influence and trajectories for others.
+This promotion allows me to work to be the best I can be in those categories, and it shows faith in what I've done so far.
+Really excited to continue that.
 * **Co-taught** 5 instances of two of Excella's [training courses](http://xluh.co/training) -- our Certified Scrum Developer course, and our Agile Testing &amp; Automation course.
 Learned a ton doing that, and looking forward to more of it!

 ## Personal Stuff